Frequently Asked Questions

 How much does accreditation by the PH Care Centers initiative cost?

-The cost of accreditation by the PH Care Centers initiative as a Center of Comprehensive Care is $15,000 over the course of the three-year accreditation cycle.
+The cost of accreditation by the PH Care Centers initiative as a Center of Comprehensive Care is $15,000 over the course of the three-year accreditation cycle while the cost of accreditation as a Regional Clinical Program is $13,000 for the three-year accreditation cycle.

 |Site Review Fee